Month 3, Day 13, Saturday 1:50 a.m.

 The effects of the spell didn’t come as she had feared, and after a few seconds she lowered her arms from around her head and tentatively peeked upward.

-In the air a dozen meters above Knave Knoll, a wispy glow of light that reminded Siobhan of a rare aurora she’d seen once as a child on an island far to the north undulated.
+In the air a dozen meters above Knave Knoll, a wispy glow of light undulated, reminding Siobhan of a rare aurora she’d seen once as a child on an island far to the north.
 From its billowing, ethereal sheets of color, a mottled, pockmarked boulder grew from nothing.

 As she watched in stunned silence, those twinkling sparkles of gold grew brighter and brighter.
 The floating meteor trembled, the gold pulsed, and glowing dust began to fall from it.

 Siobhan scrambled back from the trap door’s opening, until her back pressed against the hallway wall.
 “Don’t let it touch you!” she called out.
-There was no way this was harmless, or their attackers wouldn’t be waiting outside patiently.
+There was no way this was harmless, or their attackers wouldn’t be waiting patiently outside.

-“What is it?” asked one of the men beside her, shield spell stretched out from the tip of his trembling, outstretched wand.
+“What is it?” asked one of the men beside her, shield spell stretched out from the tip of his trembling wand.

 “Help!
 Help!” a woman above screamed.
 “We’re still here, don’t leave us!”